debium/www/chapter_2/octowisdom.md

 Octocatsay is an imitation of cowsay from a GitHub fan, and I laughed at the project.
 It sounded like I would have a lot of fun with it, and it just made it better when I realized that it was hosted on the GitHub API!
 My native GitHub apps could use this software, no extra dependencies required...

-I decided to make a simple POC type program that piped GitHub zen into Octocatsay and then print the end result to the users.
+I decided to make a simple POC type program that piped GitHub zen into Octocatsay and then printed the end result to the users.
 I knew that the original zen command would look something like this:

 ```
 $ curl https://api.github.com/zen